On Motherhood: The Benefits of Screen Time for Kids

 The Adventures of Chuck & Friends - Trucks that talk and play.
 A two-year-old boy's dream come true.
 Also this show has the catchiest and not completely awful theme tune.

-The iPad games we love
+The iPad games my son loves (and we don't hate)

 We have an old(ish) iPad that we only really use for Netflix or giving to my son, and this iPad holder is hands down the best €20 we spent on protecting it - highly recommended because it buffers it if it falls while also making it easy to hold and stand.